angelrivero98/table/README.md

 **header**: A tuple or list specifying the headers for the data.
 If header is in the data iterable, 'firstrow' must be specified. {optional}

 **alignment**: Alignment of the column.
-Specify None (default), left right or centre.
+Specify None (default), left, right or centre.
 You can also leave out the argument if specifying None or use the first letter (l, r, or c) to specify alignment. {optional}

 ## Using the Formatted Table